 French fries, pick your meat, sunny side egg, maple bacon gravy

 HOUSE BLOODY $11

-Located on Main Street in Beacon, New York Meyer’s Old Dutch Food & Such is a fun and casual, modern interpretation of the classic burger joint with a full-service bar.
+Located on Main Street in Beacon, New York Meyer’s Olde Dutch Food & Such is a fun and casual, modern interpretation of the classic burger joint with a full-service bar.

 We use only the finest ingredients including local food purveyors such as beef from the Hudson Valley, cheese from NY state and produce from local farmers – together with our family micro farm in Hyde Park.
 Our full-service bar features a large selection of NY craft beer, locally produced wine and house-crafted cocktails.

-In addition to beef burgers, the menu offers lamb, chicken and vegan options with multiple toppings and house-made signature sauces, plus hand-cut fries, sweet potato fritters and salads.
+In addition to beef burgers, the menu offers chicken, hot dogs and vegan options with multiple toppings and house-made signature sauces, plus hand-cut fries, salads and daily specials.
+We serve breakfast on Saturdays and Sundays.
 All items will be available via counter service and served in open seating and a back open-air patio.